They say people do business with people. And we agree.

 But the people you meet need a way to remember you too – you’re charm, charisma, personality and wit will make sure you’re memorable as a person.
 Your business card will help them to recall the rest – your contact details, your company name and of course what you do!
 The humble business card is arguably your most valuable marketing tool.
 You need to make sure it’s working as hard for you as you do for your business.

-We’ve been designing business cards for over 10 years at Nettl of Stockport, so we know a thing or two about what makes an effective business card.
-So here are 7 habits that a highly effective business card will exhibit.
+We’ve been designing business cards for over 10 years at Nettl of Stockport, so we know a thing or two about what makes an effective business cards.
+So (and I make no apologies for paraphrasing one of my favourite books here!) here are 7 habits that a highly effective business card will exhibit.

 1. Make sure it says what you do!

 Sounds obvious right?
 But it’s overlooked more often than you might think!
 I’ve been to many conferences, exhibition and networking events where I’ve collected a pile of great looking business cards.
 You meet so many people at these events, it can be hard to remember everyone.
 A few days later I flick through them, and I find many telling me a person’s name, email, address, position and a company name.
 But it doesn’t tell me what their company does!
 Sure, I could go online, look them up and research what they do – but why make it harder for your prospects?

 A short sentence stating “Industrial Air Conditioning Installers”, “Family Lawyer” or “Wedding Photographer” can trigger the memory of the conversation you had, and ensure the business card is put into the “keep” pile.